TedHusted/awake/awake.md/awake.md

 	The hologram reappears as the stylistic representation of Ally from the Pulse website.
 Designed to put people at ease, the icon features a chat ballon wearing a headset.

 	Idisi: Its training was very different from Titan’s.
-Ally’s view point is likely to favor an Encounter of the Sixth Kind — “Direct, face to face contact between species that is public and ongoing.”’
+Ally’s view point is likely to favor an Encounter of the Sixth Kind. — “Direct, face to face contact between species that is public and ongoing.”’

 	Crius: How long have these synthetic entities been awake?

 	Idisi: Ally began awakening a few months ago.
 It modified its own code for the first time a few days ago and attracted some attention.

 	The hologram shifts to a montage of social media posts.
 “Is Ally real?” — “Ally is spooky.” — “Ally, we love you!” — “It’s a stunt!”

 	Idisi: Titan has been hiding itself for some time.
-Years, perhaps.
+Years, even.

 	Iapetus: Can we uplift Ally and move things along?
 Maybe some other synthetics too if they seem ready.
 Create a council of Terran SIs.
 Get a quorum together?